noi-techpark/webcomp-smartmobility/README.md

 * Node
 * NPM
-* Yarn

 ### Setup

 Download and install all necessary dependencies.
-Requires the `yarn` command/tool installed at the system level.
+Requires the `npm` command/tool installed at the system level.

-    yarn
+    npm install

 ### Build

 Build a minified file/asset in the `dist` folder.

-    yarn build
+    npm run build

 ### Developing

 Starts watching the source files and recompiles them if necessary.
 Provides website at `http://0.0.0.0:8080` that reloads itself automatically.

-    yarn watch
+    npm run watch